-According to some traditions, it is alleged to have been a vicious altar on which Celtic priests worshiped Belzebub.
-Moors and dark lakes are places where often Celtic cult places lay.
-In their rituals, the Celts buried valuable objects in bogs and lakes.
-The custom of throwing a coin into a well is still a remnant of source and lake worship.
+According to some traditions, a devil's altar is said to have stood here, on which Celtic priests worshiped Belzebub.
+Bogs and dark lakes are places where there were often Celtic places of worship.
+The Celts sank valuable objects in bogs and lakes in their rituals.
+The custom of throwing a coin into a well is a remnant of source and lake worship.
 Maybe you can throw a ring or a silver coin into the lake?

-Inge Kiessig tells in her Berlin saga collection of another legend about this gloomy lake:
+Inge Kiessig's Berlin saga collection tells of another saga about this gloomy lake:

 May 26, 2016

 A beautiful spot of nature in the middle of Berlin.
 The forest school offers a range of interesting offers.
 If you want to relax or go on a journey of discovery, this is the place for you.
 The pier through the middle of the lake and moor offers great insights into fauna and flora.